 This Mazda Miata Is Going Straight to One-Sixty in An Upcoming Piston Charity Auction

 You’ve never seen a race car quite like this one!
 Both a Spec Miata racer and a Bonneville land speed record holder of over 160 mph, this 1999 Mazda Miata MX-5 has the undeniably impressive status of “2-in-1” etched into its framework and its history.
-But that’s not the only thing going for it.
-This Miata will soon be speeding onto Bring a Trailer this October to star in its very own charity auction.
+The Miata has just completed its lap around the Bring a Trailer website in a week-long auction that ended October 30th.

 By Christopher Perkowski